List of BattleBots episodes

 BattleBots is an American robot combat television series.
 Competitors design and operate remote-controlled armed and armored machines designed to fight in an arena combat elimination tournament.
 The following is a list of BattleBots episodes.

 Series overview

+This is counting of all seasons.
+It is also usual to count from 1 again after the reboot, so that season 6 is season 1 and so on.